 Action Plan:

-I. Community Health Promotion: Training Community Health Promoters to give presentations at schools, community meetings, and village gatherings.
-They focus on teaching the importance of having improved pit latrines, hand washing stations, protected water sources and adopting proper hygiene practices.
+I. Community Health Promotion: Trained Community Health Promoters give presentations at schools, community meetings, and village gatherings.
+Community Health Clubs are set up to learn how to improve the health standards in the village.
+Community Health Promoters focus on teaching the importance of having improved pit latrines, hand washing stations, protected water sources and adopting proper hygiene practices.
 Trainers will inform people about the connection between unsafe sanitation, poor hygiene, contaminated water, and disease.

 II.
 Biosand Water Filter: